Why a US student evaluation case competition?

 How can our team best prepare for the competition?

-We encourage student teams to review past cases from the World Evaluation Case Competition, the Canadian Evaluation Society’s Student Evaluation Case Competition, the India Evaluation Case Competition, and the Czech Evaluation Society’s Evaluation Case Competition. as well as the case and submissions from past AEA case competitions.
+We encourage student teams to review past cases from past AEA case competitions, the World Evaluation Case Competition, the Canadian Evaluation Society’s Student Evaluation Case Competition, the India Evaluation Case Competition, and the Czech Evaluation Society’s Evaluation Case Competition.

 Some ways that teams can practice and prepare for the competition include: